 The first half day tour route we made for family with small children or people who visit Tokyo only for short time.
 This route goes to less busy area at the east of Sumida river.

-・Kiyosumi Garden, a traditional Japanese style garden with pond ...
+・Kiyosumi Garden, a traditional Japanese style garden with po ...

 This is the third route we made in 2011 after the Great East Japan Earthquake.
 We would like to cover west part of central Tokyo.The main attraction is the biggest Shinto shrine in Tokyo, Meiji Shrine.

-・Form the area developed in Edo period t ...
+・Form the area developed in Edo period ...